 The room also had a mini fridge and microwave so we could have snacks and drinks.

 Get the MaxPass.

 I was super confused about MaxPasses before we went to Disneyland.

 I'm much more familiar with the Disney World Magic Bands and was worried about paying for MaxPasses and then not using them “right” or forgetting about them altogether (don't judge me, I have two little kids and sometimes forget their names).

 Well, for the two full days we were in the parks (we did two 6-8 hour days and two 12+ hour days), we shelled out for the MaxPasses and I'm SO glad we did!

 Basically, the MaxPass is FastPasses on steroids… plus, the Photo Pass.

-Starting the second you get in the park and buy/activate the MaxPasses (and yes, you must PHYSICALLY past the ticket gates in INSIDE the park itself), you can start selecting FastPasses (each person getting a FastPass must have their own MaxPass).
+Starting the second you get in the park and buy/activate the MaxPasses (and yes, you must get PHYSICALLY past the ticket gates INSIDE the park itself), you can start selecting FastPasses (each person getting a FastPass must have their own MaxPass).